mohitSr1021/mohitSr1021/README.md

 </div>

 ## 🎯 About Me
 Passionate web developer with **MERN stack** expertise.
-I have worked with Zyper.ai and am continuously working on innovative projects.
+I have worked with startups and am continuously working on innovative projects.
 With a strong academic background (CGPA: 8.81), I’m committed to continuous learning.
 As a tea enthusiast, I believe in the power of a well-brewed cup to enhance focus and productivity.

 ## 💼 Professional Experience